+C 151 : D //

-General Education Program 48 Hours
+General Education Program (48 Hours) 44 Hours

+MATH 170, required in all BSBA concentra-

+tions, satisfies the Quantitative Reasoning

-Students pursuing a concentration in
+component of the GEP.
+Students pursuing a

-accounting must complete PHIL 320 which
+concentration in accounting must complete PHI

-also fulfills the Ethics requirement in the
+320 which also fulfills the Ethics requirement in

-GEP.
+the GEP.
 Further information about the GEP is

-listed on page 56 of the current catalog or
+listed on page 55 of the current catalog or can be ?

-can be obtained from the dean's office.
+obtained from the dean's office.

-Other Gen. Ed.
-Requirements 16-20 Hours
+Other General Ed.
+Requirements 16 Hours

-Other Electives 16 Hours
+Electives 28 Hours

 Business Admin.
-Requirements 72-76 Hours
+Requirements 68 Hours

 Accounting Concentration Req.
 28 Hours

-Upper Level Accounting Elect.
-12 Hours
+Upper Level Accounting Electives 12 Hours

 Total Hours Required 196 Hours

-Other General Education Requirements
+Other General Education Requirements (16 Hours)

-(16-20 Hours)

 Course No. Course Cr.
 Hrs.

-ECON 101 Principles of Macroeconomics 4
+ECON 201 Principles of Microeconomics 4

-ECON 102 Principles of Microeconomics 4
+ECON 202 Principles of Macroeconomics 4

-MATH 1501 Principles of Statistics 4
+MATH 150 Principles of Statistics 4

-MATH 1701 Applied Finite Mathematics 4
+MATH 170 Applied Finite Mathematics 4

-MATH 190 2 Brief Calculus with Applications 4

-Other Electives (16 Hours)
+Electives (28 Hours)

 It is recommended that you consult your advisor regularly in choosing electives.
+Students planning to pursue postgraduate studies should include MATH 190 as an elective.